Tntresor/centrika-banking-platform-v2/replit.md

 - 2025-06-19: Implemented cash management with nostro accounts and reconciliation
 - 2025-06-19: Created micro-ledger with double-entry bookkeeping system
 - 2025-06-19: Added 9 new database tables for complete financial operations
+- 2025-06-19: Fixed deployment configuration issues - backend properly configured for external access
+- 2025-06-19: Created Docker configuration and deployment scripts for production deployment
+- 2025-06-19: Server already properly listening on 0.0.0.0:8000 with health check at /health

 ## User Preferences
 - Focus on authentic data integration